English Trifle

 - Amaretto and Marsala wine (you can also use sherry in place of the wine)

-You will make three layers.
-Start with about ⅓ of the pound cake and layer it in the bottom of the trifle bowl.
+Cut the pound cake into thick slices or cubes.
+Using ⅓ of the pound cake, layer it in the bottom of the bowl.
 Sprinkle the cake with some of the Marsala and Amaretto.

 Begin again with another layer of pound cake, Marsala and Amaretto, fruit, and custard.
-Repeat one more time for three layers.
+Repeat one more time for a total of three layers.

-Finish with a thin layer of whipped cream.
-I use this as a base before I pipe on the rosettes.
+Over the top layer of custard, add a thin layer of whipped cream as a base and then pipe rosettes.

 Garnish with more raspberries, toasted slivered almonds and fresh mint.